 Common Delegate Scripts

-For information on Delegate INIT, see Run Initialization Scripts on Delegates.
+For information on using the INIT_SCRIPT environment variable to run scripts, go to Run Initialization Scripts on Delegates.

-This topic provides information on script availability and some common Delegate INIT scripts.
+This topic provides information on script availability and some common delegate scripts you can declare in the INIT_SCRIPT environment variable.

 Terraform